Experimenting and Optimizing with the Email Content

 Image Size Analysis

-Another thing that has become very effective is adding images to the email content that draw attention to themselves while conveying the product you are trying to sell.
+Another thing that has become very effective is adding images to the email content optimization that draw attention to themselves while conveying the product you are trying to sell.
 As a marketer, you want to test the impact of the size of the image.
 Perhaps a single image of the appropriate size, tells the whole story.
 Creating multiple versions of the email with varying images of different sizes can give you a set of different versions of the email.
 These can be sent to different groups of customers in a single segment.
 Use these versions of the email to monitor the response rates of the various versions.

 Play with the Call to Action (BUY) Button